LewisGaul/LewisGaul.github.io/_posts/rough/2020-09-07-cli-parsing-quest.md

  - May wish to support other static declaration formats (perhaps even eventually define a domain-specific language);
  - Provide validation and useful error messages for CLI declaration;
  - Should be non-specific to Python (provide APIs to other languages, e.g. bash).

+## Early Steps

+I created a [GitHub repository](https://github.com/LewisGaul/declarative-cli) and made a start on implementation - the master branch should be stable and the README gives some example usage in case anyone wants to try it out.

+The effort has stalled for now since I noticed a similar approach has already been used by the Rust library 'Clap' (see [here](https://github.com/clap-rs/clap#using-yaml)).